GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--IMAGINATION-A1/README.md

 =============================================================

 This is a Google Colab/Jupyter Notebook for (one possible scheme in) developing an IMAGINATION PROXIA when working with ARTIFICIAL INTELLIGENCE 2.0 ™ (ARTIFICIAL INTELLIGENCE 2.0™ is part of MAGNETRON ™ TECHNOLOGY).
 The machine running the Notebook will be a MINDCLOUD on which you will be developing a PROXIA.
+This IMAGINATION PROXIA utilized View Synthesis.
+Definition of View synthesis: given an input image, synthesizing new images of the same object or scene observed from arbitrary viewpoints.

 USAGE: